lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~# yum install epel-release
        root@Ansible:~# yum install ansible-2.3.1.0-1.el7.noarch

-    c) Download the "Kubernetes" playbook from Git and replace value in inventory file:
+    c) Download the "Kubernetes" playbook from Git:

        root@Ansible:~# cd /etc/ansible/
-       root@Ansible:~# git init
        root@Ansible:~# git clone https://github.com/lorenzoeusepi77/kubernetes.git

-    d) For "new Kubernetes cluster" edit all the necessary parameters in accordance with your
+    d) For "new Kubernetes cluster" edit all necessary parameters in accordance with your
        environment in hosts file: "kubernetes/inventories/production/hosts"

-    e) For "add node to Kubernetes cluster" edit all the necessary parameters in accordance with your
+    e) For "add node to Kubernetes cluster" edit all necessary parameters in accordance with your
        environment in hosts file: "kubernetes/inventories/production/addedge"

-    f) For "configure glusterfs for Kubernetes cluster" edit all the necessary parameters in accordance     with your environment in hosts file: "kubernetes/inventories/production/glusterfs"
+    f) For "configure glusterfs for Kubernetes cluster" edit all necessary parameters in accordance with your environment in hosts file: "kubernetes/inventories/production/glusterfs"

-    g) Create ssh key and copy an all Kubernetes Server (only if you use password authentication for
+    g) Create ssh key and copy an all Kubernetes servers (only if you use password authentication for servers):
-       your servers):

        root@Ansible:~# ssh-keygen
        root@Ansible:~# ssh-copy-id centos@"MasterServerIP"